likhonsheikhofficial/Lightning/README.md

-# ⚡ Lightning: v0 Agent Core
+# ⚡ Lightning:  Agent

-**AI‑powered full-stack engineering system — built for Vercel, designed by Likhon.**
+**AI-powered full-stack engineering system designed to transform AI interactions into production-ready code.
+This system seems to be built for Vercel and utilizes technologies like Next.js, Tailwind CSS, and TypeScript.
+Here's a breakdown of how you can use this system to create visually appealing, modern, and engaging content, aligning with your earlier interest in beautiful design and humanized language:AI‑powered full-stack engineering system — built for Vercel, designed by Likhon.**
 Injects logic via GitHub `raw` links and turns `v0` into an unstoppable dev agent.

 <div align="center">